vasudev-sharma/Breast-Cancer-Detection-using-Artificial-Neural-Networks/README.md

 **STEP4: So you can see one as the output in the right side which depicts that the cancer is benign**
 ![Preview](https://raw.githubusercontent.com/st186/Breast-cancer-detection-using-Neural-networks/457045e96b1177a41e9f641c5319499b79234bf5/Screenshot%20(15).png)

+## References

+Anuj Kumar Singh and Bhupendra Gupta “A novel approach for breast cancer detection and segmentation in mammography ”  Expert System With Applications 42(2015)990-1002.

+J. Dheeba, N.Albert Singh, S. Tamil Selvi “Computer-aided detection of breast cancer on mammograms: A swarm intelligence optimized wavelet neural network approach” Journal of Biomedical Informatics (2014).